Chapter 1: Youth

 "I'm not you, Gippal."
-Pause for dramatic effect.
-Baralai finishes chewing and swallows, plucking another pretzel from the pile.
+Baralai pauses to swallow, plucking another pretzel from the pile.
 "You are a sex fiend."

 "And you, my dear friend," Gippal says, mimicking his well-mannered voice to sound obnoxious, "are a beast with too much pent-up energy."